Multifactor Priority Plugin

 The Multi-factor Job Priority plugin provides a very versatile facility for ordering the queue of jobs waiting to be scheduled.

-There are six factors in the Multi-factor Job Priority plugin that influence job priority:
+There are nine factors in the Multi-factor Job Priority plugin that influence job priority:

 - the length of time a job has been waiting in the queue, eligible to be scheduled

 - a factor associated with each association